omelette-bio/cpu-sim/README.md

 - add a stack
 - add commands like "showStack" or "showRegisterTable"
 - make more tests to make sure is robust

+check the [documentation](docs/doc.md) if you want to know more about how the project works